yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_mdb_opensearch_cluster.html.markdown

 * `hosts` - A hosts of the OpenSearch cluster.
 The structure is documented below.
 * `security_group_ids` - A set of ids of security groups assigned to hosts of the cluster.
 * `service_account_id` - ID of the service account authorized for this cluster.
+* `auth_settings` - Authorization settings for Dashboards.
+The structure is documented below.

 The `config` block supports: